INTERNSHIP MENTOR TEACHERS - CLICK HERE FOR THE MENTOR TEACHER TOOLBOX

 The second purpose of the internship is to provide many opportunities for prospective teachers to raise questions, problems, and issues that should provide the basis for determining further needs and study.
 Thus, the internship should provide growth experiences, with each experience furnishing the basis for the next step in the continual process of professional growth and development.

 The third purpose is to ensure that teacher candidates exhibit the competencies (knowledge, abilities, and dispositions) of effective teachers.
 The College of Education was granted full accreditation of all programs by the Council for the Accreditation of Educator Preparation (CAEP) in 2019.
 The programs are framed by six competencies that reflect the mission and vision of the department and are defined in the UAH conceptual framework.
-These competencies are aligned with professional organizations such as the Interstate New Teacher Assessment and Support Consortium (INTASC), Alabama Quality Teaching Standards (AQTS), EDUCATE Alabama, and the National Board of Professional Teaching Standards (NBPTS).
+These competencies are aligned with professional organizations such as the Interstate New Teacher Assessment and Support Consortium (INTASC), Alabama Quality Teaching Standards (AQTS), Alabama Teacher Observation Program, and the National Board of Professional Teaching Standards (NBPTS).

 Information

-UAH Educator Preparation Internship Syllabus Spring 2024
+UAH Educator Preparation Intern Syllabus Fall 2024